Sean Reidy visits the O’Neill family home in New London, Connecticut, and on his return to Ireland, visits the O’Neill homestead in County Kilkenny.

-In May of this year I visited the Monte Cristo Cottage in New London, Connecticut, the childhood home of celebrated playwright Eugene O’Neill.
+In May 2015, I visited the Monte Cristo Cottage in New London, Connecticut, the childhood home of celebrated playwright Eugene O’Neill.
 I made the journey with Richard Hayes, Head of Humanities at Waterford Institute of Technology, an O’Neill scholar.

 For both of us, it was a pilgrimage to a sacred site, but for different reasons.
 Richard, having read all of O’Neill’s works, is moved by O’Neill’s genius.
-For me it’s the remarkable story of an Irish immigrant, Eugene’s father, James O’Neill, that fascinates.
+For me it’s the story of Eugene’s father, James O’Neill, that fascinates.

 It was a memorable visit.
 We had a wonderful guide in Mary Reagan who brought alive the story of the Monte Cristo Cottage.
 As we sat in the living room, where Eugene O’Neill’s autobiographical Long Day’s Journey into Night takes place, Mary delivered the final speech of the play when Mary Tyrone, the character based on Eugene’s mother, recalls falling in love with James: